achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 ## Features

-- **Feature 1**: [Data Acquisition Methods: Acquires numbers and names of experts and factors and Gathers evaluation matrix values from each expert.]
+- **Feature 1**: Data Acquisition Methods: Acquires numbers and names of experts and factors and Gathers evaluation matrix values from each expert.
-- **Feature 2**: [Matrix Generation Steps: Computes the "direct-influence matrix Z", Generates the "normalized direct-influence matrix X", Creates the "total-influence matrix T" and Produces an "influential Relation Map IRM".]
+- **Feature 2**: Matrix Generation Steps: Computes the "direct-influence matrix Z", Generates the "normalized direct-influence matrix X", Creates the "total-influence matrix T" and Produces an "influential Relation Map IRM".
-- **Feature 3**: [Output Presentation Methods: Presents outputs in various formats, including graphical representations. and Provides options to generate Excel documents.]
+- **Feature 3**: Output Presentation Methods: Presents outputs in various formats, including graphical representations. and Provides options to generate Excel documents.
-- **Feature 3**: [Integration and Flexibility: Designed for integration into Python-based programs and Implements the DEMATEL method comprehensively, ensuring accuracy and completeness.]
+- **Feature 4**: Integration and Flexibility: Designed for integration into Python-based programs and Implements the DEMATEL method comprehensively, ensuring accuracy and completeness.

 ## Installation